-Operating revenues represent 64.5% and 69.0% of total revenues in 2018 and 2017, respectively, excluding interest on capital asset related debt and net increase in fair value of investments.
+Operating revenues represent 67.7%, 64.5% and 72.6% of total revenues in 2019, 2018 and 2017, respectively, excluding interest on capital asset related debt and net increase in fair value of investments.
 Significant components of operating revenues include the following:

 Student Tuition and Fees, net of scholarship allowances is the largest component of operating revenues.
 Tuition and fees are reflected net of scholarship allowances, which represent scholarships and fellowships applied to student accounts for tuition and residence fees.
 These scholarships and fellowships are funded through federal and state grant programs, gifts raised by the Foundation, and University funds.
-The University provided \$305.4 million of a total \$400.3 million of student aid directly to student accounts.
-The remaining \$94.9 million was paid to students and is reflected as grant aid to students expense.
-Scholarship allowances allocated to tuition and fees amounted to \$259.2 million.
-Another \$46.2 million was allocated to residence fees, which are included in auxiliary revenues.
-Tuition and fees, net of scholarship allowances, increased \$11.1 million in fiscal year 2018.
-The change resulted primarily from approved increases in tuition and fee rates of approximately 1.85% and an enrollment peak of 69,198 for 2018 (68,492 in 2017) offset by an increase in scholarship allowances.
-In fiscal year 2018, management made a decision to record mandatory student fees that were applicable to auxiliary units as tuition and fee revenues.
-In previous years, these fees were recorded as auxiliary revenues.
-In fiscal year 2017, \$34.8 million of these mandatory auxiliary fees were reclassed to tuition and fees.
+The University provided \$322.1 million of a total \$416.9 million of student aid directly to student accounts.
+The remaining \$94.8 million was paid to students and is reflected as grant aid to students expense.
+Scholarship allowances allocated to tuition and fees amounted to \$273.9 million.
+Another \$48.2 million was allocated to residence fees, which are included in auxiliary revenues.
+Tuition and fees, net of scholarship allowances, increased \$51.8 million in fiscal year 2019.
+The change resulted primarily from approved increases in tuition and fee rates of approximately 2.3% and an enrollment peak of 70,876 for 2019 (69,198 in 2018) offset by an increase in scholarship allowances.
+In fiscal year 2019, management made a decision to record residence life fees that were applicable to auxiliary housing units as auxiliary revenues.
+In previous years, these fees were recorded as tuition and fee revenues.
+In fiscal years 2018 and 2017, \$10.7 million and \$11.6 million, respectively, of these residence life fees were reclassified to auxiliary revenues.
+Tuition and fees, net of scholarship allowances, increased \$12.0 million in fiscal year 2018.
+The change resulted primarily from approved increases in tuition and fee rates of approximately 1.85% and an enrollment peak of 69,198 for 2018 offset by an increase in the scholarship allowance.

 Grants and Contracts includes revenues for sponsored programs from federal, state, and nongovernmental grants and contracts that normally provide for the recovery of direct and indirect costs, or expenses.
+In fiscal years 2019 and 2018, total grant and contract revenue was \$581.8 million and \$608.4 million, respectively, a decrease of \$26.6 million, or 4.4%.
+This decrease is attributable to a decrease in the number awards from non-governmental sources received in fiscal year 2019.
 In fiscal years 2018 and 2017, total grant and contract revenue was \$608.4 million and \$597.7 million, respectively, an increase of \$10.7 million, or 1.8%.
-This increase is attributable to an increase in the number of federal awards received in fiscal year 2018.
+The increase was attributable to an increase in the number of federal awards received in fiscal year 2018.